bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Unix Timesharing System (UTS)
-Unix Time System (UTS) namespace allows containers to have their hostnames.
+Unix Time System (UTS) namespace allows containers to have hostnames.
 We can verify this with the `hostname` command.

 On the host:
 ```bash